aosabook/500lines/search-engine/README.md

-There are a couple of different basic data structures for search engines, but by far the most common one is the posting-list search engine, which stores a dictionary from words to lists of places where those words are found, typically in some kind of compressed form;
+There are a couple of different basic data structures for search engines, but by far the most common one is the "posting list" or "inverted index" search engine, which stores a dictionary from terms (typically words) to lists of places where those terms are found, typically in some kind of compressed form;
 then it evaluates queries
 by looking up the query terms in the dictionary,